How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum security deposit in Alaska?

-In Alaska, security deposits are limited to 2 months rent (no limit if monthly rent exceeds $2,000).
-Landlords must return the deposit within 14 days after the tenant moves out, minus any lawful deductions for unpaid rent, damages beyond normal wear and tear, and cleaning costs.
+In Alaska, security deposits are capped at 2 months rent (no limit if monthly rent exceeds $2,000).
+Landlords must return the deposit within 14 days after move-out, minus lawful deductions for unpaid rent and damages beyond normal wear and tear.

-Can I charge a late fee for rent in Alaska?
+Can a landlord charge a late fee in Alaska?

 Yes.
-Alaska does not impose a specific statutory cap on late fees, but they must be reasonable.
-Late fee terms should be clearly stated in the lease agreement.
+Alaska has no statutory cap on late fees, but they must be reasonable.
+Late fee terms must be clearly stated in the lease.

-What disclosures are required for a Alaska Residential Lease Agreement?
+What disclosures are required in a Alaska residential lease?

-Alaska requires the following disclosures in lease agreements: Lead-based paint (pre-1978, federal); Landlord name and address (AS 34.03.080); Move-in condition statement (AS 34.03.070); Known defects or conditions affecting habitability; Bed bug disclosure if known history.
-Our platform automatically includes all required disclosures for Alaska in your generated document.
+Alaska requires these disclosures in residential lease agreements: Lead-based paint (pre-1978, federal); Landlord name and address (AS 34.03.080); Move-in condition statement (AS 34.03.070); Known defects or conditions affecting habitability; Bed bug disclosure if known history.
+Missing required disclosures can expose landlords to penalties or give tenants grounds to break the lease.
+Our platform automatically includes all required Alaska disclosures.

 Ready to Create Your Alaska Residential Lease Agreement?